SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Experimental Evaluation Results

-\textbf{Promising methods for adverse environments} Under these adverse environmental conditions, the promising algorithms can also be found.
-For the dusk or snowy scenes, although training with virtual synthetic images with multiple environments through domain adaptation \cite{atapour2018real, zheng2018t2net, zhao2019geometry} helps little for the overall metrics, some of domain adaptation methods \cite{atapour2018real,zheng2018t2net} present impressive robustness under adverse scenes due to the various appearances of synthetic images.
-For the snowy scenes, self-supervised stereo-based \cite{wong2019bilateral,godard2017unsupervised,godard2019digging} and monocular video training models \cite{ranjan2019competitive,klingner2020self,guizilini20203d} are less influenced compared to supervised methods.

-\textbf{Qualitative analysis} Qualitative experimental results in Fig. \ref{benchmark_results} show how extreme illumination or vegetation changes affect the depth prediction.
-We visualize the adjusted results of three overall good methods with robustness to changing environments according to Sec. \ref{comparison_results} and Tab. \ref{evalation_results}.
-From the top two rows, it can be seen that illumination change of low sun makes the depth prediction of tree trunks less clear under the same vegetation condition as green and red blocks show.
-Also, no foliage tends to make telephone pole and tree trunk less distinguishable by comparing red and green blocks from the last two rows, while the depth prediction of heavy vegetation is difficult as red blocks show on the fourth row given the same illumination and weather condition.
-More qualitative and detailed results with mean values and standard deviations can be found in Supplementary Material Section 2.2.
+Under these adverse environmental conditions, promising algorithms can also be found.
+For the dusk or snowy scenes, some domain adaptation methods \cite{atapour2018real,zheng2018t2net} present impressive robustness under adverse scenes due to the various appearances of synthetic images.
+For the snowy scenes, self-supervised models are less influenced compared to supervised methods.
+Qualitative experimental results in Fig. \ref{benchmark_results} show how extreme illumination or vegetation changes affect depth prediction.
+From the top two rows, it can be seen that the illumination change of low sun makes the depth prediction of tree trunks less clear under the same vegetation condition as green and red blocks show.
+Also, no foliage tends to make telephone poles and tree trunks less distinguishable by comparing red and green blocks from the last two rows, while the depth prediction of heavy vegetation is difficult as red blocks show on the fourth row given the same illumination and weather condition.
+More results can be found in Appendix Sec. \ref{more_qualitative_results}.